-People who are very young, very old, or have chronic lung problems such as asthma are particularly sensitive to ground level ozone.
+People who are very young, the elderly, or those who have chronic lung problems such as asthma are particularly sensitive to ground level ozone.
 EPA concluded that ozone pollution causes respiratory harm such as worsened asthma, worsened COPD, and inflammation; may cause reproductive and developmental harm as well as harm to the central nervous system; and likely to cause cardiovascular harm such as heart attacks, heart disease, and congestive heart failure.8

-In 2019, as seen in Figure 4.1, there were four ozone monitoring sites: LAB, NEA, NEW, and VGR.
+In 2021, as seen in Figure 4.1, there were four ozone monitoring sites: LAB, NEA, NEW, and VGR.
 The ozone monitor at VGR is part of EPA's Village Green Project to demonstrate the capabilities of new real-time monitoring technology using solar power for residents and citizen scientists to learn about local air quality.
 The real-time data is available here: http://villagegreen.airnowtech.org/welcome?siteID=24292.
 Data from the VGR monitor is not used for comparison to the NAAQS or AQI.

-Figures 4.3 and 4.4 show the trends for the 2015 ozone 8-hour concentration in Philadelphia and the 3-year design value at Northeast Airport (NEA), respectively.
+Figures 4.3 and 4.4 show the trends for the 8-hour ozone concentrations in Philadelphia and the 3-year design value at the Northeast Airport site (NEA) compared with the 2015 ozone standard, respectively.
 The NEA monitoring site has the highest ozone design value in Philadelphia.